NataliaZhang/nataliazhang.github.io/_pages/about.md

 I'm currently conducting research under the guidance of [Prof. Zhixuan Fang](https://people.iiis.tsinghua.edu.cn/~fang/), and our research explores multi-LLM-annotators.

 Please refer to my <a href="{{ '/cv/' | relative_url }}">CV</a> for more academic details about me.

+I like sports especially softball.
+I am also an active participant in various campus activities.
+Check out my [blog](https://nataliazhang.github.io/blog/) for fun stories about me.